 First we systematically study the accuracy of four image fits by considering equal true delays: $\dt_{AB}=\dt_{BC}=\dt_{CD}\equiv \Delta T$ for $\Delta T=4$, 6, 8, 10, 12 days.
 We still fit for each time delay as independent free parameters.
 These systems are simulated with a flux noise level of 5\% of peak flux and a variety of image magnifications.

-Figure~\ref{fig:sp4im} shows the fits, relative to truth, for the three relative time delays $\dt_{AB}$, $\dt_{BC}$, $\dt_{CD}$ for each of ten four-image systems.
+Figure~\ref{fig:sp4im} shows the fits, relative to truth, for the three relative time delays $\dt_{AB}$, $\dt_{BC}$, $\dt_{CD}$ for each of ten four-image systems (we choose ten systems randomly, enough to be statistically informative while not swamping the figure with 100+ data bars).
 We exhibit the cases for $\Delta T=6$ (left panel) and $\Delta T=10$ (middle panel).
 While the fits have more variation than those for two images, nearly all contain the true value within the 95\% uncertainties.
 Even for $\Delta T=6$ (well below what we will use), there is clear recognition that it is lensed at some nonzero time delay.

 While we can fit four images well, plus distinguish them from the unlensed (zero time delay) case, we also want to see if we can distinguish them from the two image, lensed case.
 We therefore take the same systems and fit them as two image systems as well, i.e.\ with a single relative time delay and a relative magnification.